passcod/slicism/README.md

 # 127.0.0.1:8080.
 You'll need sufficient privileges to bind and listen there.
 #
 bind = "0.0.0.0:7269"

+# How much to log.
+The "Server is listening" log is always printed, regardless
+# of this value, as well as some early diagnostic messages in debug builds.
+# Otherwise, values are: trace, debug, info (the default), warn, error, off.
+#
+log_level = "trace"

 # The document root of the server.
 When looking up files, the server will start
 # from there and won't look higher.
 Wasm files will get executed, other files